lxMBIT/plain-jane-jekyll/theme-setup.md

 In the sample `_posts` folder you may have noticed `category: articles` in the front matter.
 I like keeping all posts grouped in the same folder.
 If you decide to rename or add categories you will need to modify the permalink in `articles.md` along with the filename (if renaming).

 For example.
 Say you want to group all your posts under `blog/` instead of `articles/`.
-In your post add `category: blog` to the front matter, rename or duplicate `articles.md` to `blog.md` and change the permalink in that file to `permalink: /blog/index.html`.
+In your post add `category: blog` to the front matter, rename or duplicate `articles.html` to `blog.html` and change the permalink in that file to `permalink: /blog/`.

-If done correctly `/blog` should be a page listing all the site's posts.
+If done correctly `/blog/` should be a page listing all of the site's posts.

+**ProTip:** To create multiple category pages, listing posts assigned to just that category modify the `for post` loop found in `articles.html` to something like `{{ "{% for post in site.categories.articles " }}%}`.
+Just be careful if you decide to paginate this page, Jekyll won't limit it to the category and will pull from all of your posts unless you use a plugin or a mess of Liquid if statements.
+{: .notice}

 #### Post/Page Thumbnails for OG and Twitter Cards